Lockdown Ki Love Story: Plot

 Set in Mughalsarai, the series follows the love story of Dhruv and Sonam who are forced to share a house with their respective families; due to the COVID-19 pandemic lockdown.

 Dhruv's mother, Nutan and his aunt, Sheetal oppose their relationship; due to Sonam's modern ways while her father, Pratap finds Dhruv's family very backward in their thinking.
 The main supporters of the union are Sonam's mother, Subhadra and Dhruv's father, Shashikant.
 Despite Nutan, Sheetal and Pratap's numerous plots, the wedding of Dhruv and Sonam was still on.
-Nutan, Sheetal, Pratap and Tanu collaborated to stop their wedding.
+Nutan, Sheetal, Pratap and Tanu collaborate to stop their wedding.
 Their plan is to get Dhruv to marry his childhood friend, Milky; who has always had a crush on Dhruv.
-Milky persuaded Sonam to go to her mother to do bridal makeup while she impersonates Sonam as the bride.
+Milky persuades Sonam to go to her mother to do bridal makeup while she impersonates Sonam as the bride.
 Sonam does so and Milky's mother manages to drug her to sleep.
 Sonam wakes up too late and witnesses Dhruv marrying Milky.
 Sonam tries to explain why she wasn't at the wedding, but Milky and Nutan place all the blame on Sonam.
 This continues to a point when Nutan burns herself intentionally.
 Dhruv in a fit of rage, throws Sonam and her family out of the house.

 Dhruv does not accept Milky as his wife, despite his mother's pleas.
 Sonam realizes the truth of what happened on the wedding day and decides to expose Milky to Dhruv as a cheat.
 Later, Sonam learns that she is COVID-19 positive and the police force the Jaiswals to let her stay in the house as she was staying there before.

 In an attempt to return Sonam to Mumbai, Dhruv sends kidnappers after her.
 However, the kidnappers mistakenly take Milky instead of Sonam.
 Hulchal and Babloo save Milky from the kidnappers but they call Milky's mother and demand she tell the truth about what happened on the wedding day to the Jaiswals in exchange for Milky.
 Their plan almost succeeds, but Dhruv spoils it by finding Milky and bringing her back before Milky's mother could confess.
 Dhruv reveals that Sonam never had COVID-19 and it was all an act to get her in the house.
 Later, when Dhruv wants to send Sonam out of the house Shasikant opposes his decision and decides to conduct a voting poll for Sonam to stay in the house or not.
 Sonam wins the voting poll and stays in the house.
 Later, Nutan decides to Dhruv's future with a coin toss and Dhruv stops that.
 Later, he knows that both sides are tail so that his mother can win and reveals the truth to everyone.